mendableai/firecrawl/README.md

 # 🔥 Firecrawl

 Crawl and convert any website into LLM-ready markdown.
 Built by [Mendable.ai](https://mendable.ai?ref=gfirecrawl) and the firecrawl community.
-Includes powerful search/serp scraping, crawling, and data extraction capabilities.
+Includes powerful scraping, crawling and data extraction capabilities.

 _This repository is in its early development stages.
 We are still merging custom modules in the mono repo.
 It's not completely yet ready for full self-host deployment, but you can already run it locally._